A Place for Mom

 3. Is your aging relative withdrawn or nervous?

-Someone struggling with dementia may begin to decline social invitations and withdraw.
+Someone struggling with dementia may begin to decline social invitations and withdraw socially.
 Lower energy levels are a normal part of aging.
 However, avoiding favorite activities is a red flag.
-Similarly, someone who was once confident could become nervous to drive, opting to go on walks alone.
+Similarly, someone who was once confident could become nervous to drive, opting to stay at home and watch TV.

 4. Are their hygiene needs met?

 A senior who took pride in their appearance may forget daily hygiene practices, like bathing or changing clothes.
 They may also struggle to style their hair or apply makeup and become too embarrassed to ask for help.
-In severe cases, people with dementia may develop elderly incontinence or neglect to clean themselves after using the bathroom.
+As dementia progresses through the later stages, people will develop incontinence or neglect to clean themselves after using the bathroom.

 5. Does your loved one wander?